jududdar/pqdi_guides/epics/paladin.md

 - Slowable

 ### Step 22
-Go to The Hole.
-You will need to kill Keeper of The Tombs and loot Tainted Darksteel Sword.
+Go to [The Hole](/zone/39).
+You will need to kill [Keeper of The Tombs](/npc/39116) and loot [Tainted Darksteel Sword](/item/29000).
 Supposedly on a 3 day respawn (not confirmed).
 Take a group or two in Kunark era.
 Level 55.

 ### Step 23
-Go to Plane of Hate.
-Kill thought destroyer (-210, -590) and loot  Tainted Darksteel Breastplate.
+Go to [Plane of Hate](/zone/76).
+Kill [thought destroyer](/npc/76387) (-210, -590) and loot [Tainted Darksteel Breastplate](/item/29001).
 Respawn timer unconfirmed.
 Level 55.
 No PH.
 A couple of groups might be needed during Kunark?

 ### Step 24

-1. Go to North Kaladim.
-Find Jark.
+1. Go to [North Kaladim](/zone/67).
+Find [Jark](/npc/67056).
 Say "I will get your dinner".
-This spawns Nella Stonebraids nearby in the temple area.
+This spawns [Nella Stonebraids](/npc/67090) nearby in the temple area.

-2. Say "do you have jark’s dinner" to Nella Stonebraids to receive  Cold Plate of Beef and Bread.
+2. Say "do you have jark’s dinner" to Nella Stonebraids to receive [Cold Plate of Beef and Bread](/item/29007).

-3. Go back to Jark and give him  Cold Plate of Beef and Bread to receive Pure Crystal.
+3. Go back to Jark and give him Cold Plate of Beef and Bread to receive [Pure Crystal](/item/29006).

 ### Step 25
-Go to Northern Felwithe.
-Give Elia the Pure  the Tainted Darksteel Shield to receive Gleaming Crested Shield.
+Go to [Northern Felwithe](/zone/61).
+Give [Elia the Pure](/npc/61013) the Tainted Darksteel Shield to receive [Gleaming Crested Shield](/item/29005).

 ### Step 26
-Go to East Freeport and find peasant woman (140, -550).
+Go to [West Freeport](/zone/9) and find [peasant woman](/npc/9122) (140, -550).
 Say "I will take it to him" to receive Bucket of Water.
-Give the  Bucket of Water to Joshua (also in East Freeport (30, -470)) to receive  Bucket of Pure Water.
+Give the  Bucket of Water to Joshua (also in East Freeport (30, -470)) to receive [Bucket of Pure Water](/item/29009).

 ### Step 27
-Go to Erudin and locate Reklon Gnallen.
+Go to [Erudin](/zone/24) and locate [Reklon Gnallen](/npc/24044).

-- First, give Reklon Gnallen  Bucket of Pure Water and  Tainted Darksteel Sword to receive Gleaming Crested Sword.
+- First, give Reklon Gnallen Bucket of Pure Water and Tainted Darksteel Sword to receive [Gleaming Crested Sword](/item/29003).

-- Next, give Reklon Gnallen Pure Crystal and  Tainted Darksteel Breastplate to receive Gleaming Crested Breastplate.
+- Next, give Reklon Gnallen Pure Crystal and Tainted Darksteel Breastplate to receive [Gleaming Crested Breastplate](/item/29004).

-- Lastly, give Reklon Gnallen Gleaming Crested Shield,  Gleaming Crested Sword,  Gleaming Crested Breastplate to receive  Mark of Atonement.
+- Lastly, give Reklon Gnallen Gleaming Crested Shield, Gleaming Crested Sword, Gleaming Crested Breastplate to receive [Mark of Atonement](/item/29010).

 ### Step 28
-Go to Plane of Fear.
+Go to [Plane of Fear](/zone/72).
 Bring your Fiery Avenger and Mark of Atonement.

-Give them both to Irak Altil to receive your Fiery Defender!
+Give them both to Irak Altil to receive your [Fiery Defender](/item/10099)!